CSIR College of Science and Technology matriculates fresh students

 Source: GNA

-The Kumasi campus of the CSIR College of Science and Technology (CCST), has matriculated 31 fresh students for the 2020/2021 academic year at a colourful ceremony.
+The Centre for Scientific and Industrial Research (CSIR) College of Science and Technology (CCST), has matriculated 45 fresh students for the 2020/2021 academic year.

-The students who had been admitted to pursue various Masters’ programmes also received orientation about their courses and the College as they began the two years academic journey.
+The students who were admitted to pursue various Masters’ programmes also received orientation about their courses and the college as they began the two years academic journey.

 The CCST is an institution born out of the research and development experiences of the Council for Scientific and Industrial Research (CSIR), the nation’s premier research institution established in 1958.